rlmoser99/design_patterns/README.md

 The general idea of the Template Method pattern is to build an abstract base class with a skeletal method, which drives the bit of processing that needs to vary by making calls to abstract methods, which are then supplied by the concrete subclasses.
 The abstract base class controls the higher-level processing and the sub-classes simply fill in the details.

 ## Strategy
+**Intent:**
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 **Problem:**
 We need to vary part of an algorithm— something we previously solved using the Template Method pattern— although we want to avoid its drawbacks, introduced by the fact that it's built around inheritance.